lennon-c/SandBox_Mkdocs/docs/Playground/code execution.md

 print(f'{nums.add()=}')
 ```
 ````
+### Using `mkdocs gh-deploy` manually

+### Using GitHub actions

-My first trial did only work  partially:
+My first trial working with GitHub actions did only work  partially:

-- It was actually working for development `mkdocs serve`, but not in production `mkdocs gh-deploy`.
+- It was actually working for development `mkdocs serve`, but not in production.

 Solution: